MicrosoftDocs/dynamics-365-intelligent-order-management/transfer-order-in-iom.md

 # Integrate Transfer Order in Supply Chain Management with Intelligent Order Management #

 **Transfer order** is created by warehouse workers to transfer products from one warehouse or location to another.
 Some of the common reasons for a **Transfer Order** includes but not limited to the following:
-1. Transfer products fro manufacturing to a distribution facility.
+1. Transfer products from manufacturing to a distribution facility.
 2. Stock replenishment at a store from a distribution center.
 3. Adhoc transfers to a warehouse from another warehouse to meet the spike in demand.
 4. Transfers between warehouses for service purposes such as packaging and customizing requirements.